storiesjs/stories/packages/core/src/components/label/readme.md

 # Label

-The Label (stories-label) is a wrapper element displays text, icons, or both.
+The Label (str-label) is a wrapper element displays text, icons, or both.
 You can position it as inline, fixed, stacked, or floating element and will usually use it with another components.

 <!-- Auto Generated Below -->